-In its Phase One Order, the Commission indicated that it was positively inclined towards this proposal.
-The Commission requested that parties address DNCP's proposal in more detail in Phase Two and listed certain questions that should be discussed:
+In its Order on Inputs, the Commission indicated that it was positively inclined towards this proposal.
+The Commission requested that parties address DNCP's proposal in more detail in Phase Two and listed certain questions that should be addressed:

-How the QF would know it needed to obtain the form, how it would obtain it (e.g., from a specified place on a utility's website), whether or how it could be submitted electronically, and the extent to which the utility could change or withdraw the form without prior Commission approval.
+How the QF would know it needed to obtain the form, how it would obtain the form (e.g., from a specified place on a utility's website), whether or how the form could be submitted electronically, and the extent to which the utility could change or withdraw the form without prior Commission approval.